cnsoft/cocos2d-kamcord-ios/README.md

     -(void) setDefaultTweet:(NSString *)tweet;

+When the user is asked to fill the fields of the YouTube/Facebook/Twitter upload/share dialogs, these strings will be used to pre-populate the corresponding fields.
 Note that for `setDefaultTweet:`, the video URL will be appended to the message with a space.
 So for instance, if you set the default Tweet to

 `Check out my XYZ gameplay!`